rafamel/yaml-import/README.md

 ### `!!import/merge` *array*

-Merge the contents of numerous files into one object or array.
+Merges the contents of numerous files into one object or array.

 - If all the files are objects, it will merge all the keys into one single object.
 - If one or more of the files contain any other type, it will concatenate an array (so if any of the files is an array itself, all its elements will go into the top level).